roman-milk/roman-milk.github.io/superbowl-fuck-my-wife-party.md

+===

- ****** SuperBowl &quot;Fuck my Wife&quot; Party ****** byNonStopFunGuy© By now everyone is thinking I'm some kind of deformed mutant, having been around this slut fucking so many cocks all night but not getting into the action myself.
+By now everyone is thinking I'm some kind of deformed mutant, having been around this slut fucking so many cocks all night but not getting into the action myself.
 In truth, my underwear is soiled from all the precum I've leaked.
 But to prove I'm no weirdo, I take her naked body back into the TV room with Bob and Earl, followed by blonde Chris.
 I pop into the VCR a videotape she and I made a couple weekends ago -- with me fucking a horny 19 year old blonde coed Linsday and I found on the Internet, while my horny wife helped me by licking the girl's clitty and sitting on her face.
 The guys were duly impressed, and with them watching the video I got naked with all of them them, so now Lindsay was surrounded by four hard pricks again.

  With the homemake porn tape running on the TV, we go at my wife again.
 I start off, having her on her fours and fucking her cunt and ass with my throbbing penis.
 Chris comes over for a blowjob while she fucked me.
 Then we switched, Chris fucking her, me in her mouth.
 I pull out -- I mean, I'd been hard since my blowjob about about 4:30, hours ago -- and cummed all over her face and hair, and immediately got replaced by Earl.
 Earl snarled down at my wife, ordering her to suck his big black dick, and he and I watched it disappear down her greedy throat.
 Meanwhile Chris was hammering Linsday from behind, then Chris pulled out and slid underneath her body to fuck her femaile-on-top.
 Linsday had such a workmanlike, serious look on her face; she was all about the business of getting fucked, that's it.
 With her on top, Bob now pushed her forward to lean horizontally over Chris, giving space for Bob to kneel behind her and fuck her ass.